meditationstuff/protocol_1/main.txt.md

 So self/other confusions and good/bad inversions can be abstractly considered as the main sources or enablers of subtle interpersonal disendorsed effects.

-(You may wish to temporarily skip to “part X: the quiet interaction and the beauty of subtle interpersonal effects” before moving foward.)
+(You may wish to temporarily skip to “part 17: the quiet interaction and the beauty of subtle interpersonal effects” before moving foward.)

-# <span id="43"></span> part X: cult leaders:
+# <span id="43"></span> part 11: cult leaders:

 Cult leaders are different.
 Anyone, including cult leaders, can change with luck and likely thousands of hours of work.
 But, a cult leader that’s a cult leader, right now, is different.